(by Dennis McClain-Furmanski - 06/04/05)

 T' parts include:

-After doin' t' 2x mid-power upscale o' t' Rock-A-Chute t' go with me Semroc clone o' t' Mark II, I set out t' complete t' series with a high power version.
-Begad!
+After doin' t' 2x mid-power upscale o' t' Rock-A-Chute t' go with me Semroc clone o' t' Mark II, arrr, me hearties, I set out t' complete t' series with a high power version.
 Goin' by t' details provided by t' Semroc kit I designed this one around 3" phenolic tube from PML.
-Begad!
-T' tube is a good choice, arrr, but me decision t' slot it myself by hand, ya bilge rat, was not.
 Aye aye!
+T' tube is a good choice, but me decision t' slot it myself by hand, me bucko, was not.
+Arrr!
+Arrr!
 I wore me hand out several times while cuttin' each o' t' slots with a hobby knife.
-Avast, me proud beauty!
-Begad!
+Blimey!
 I now buy me tubes pre-slotted.

-T' design and build be straight forward for a simple 3FNC high power design.
+T' design and build was straight forward for a simple 3FNC high power design.
 Avast, me proud beauty!
 T' fins are through t' wall t' t' motor tube and were glassed with 3" fiberglass sleeve from Aerosleeve.
 This is a coarse weave and required a fair amount o' SuperFil t' fill in.
-Nay somethin' I'd recommend, but another point where I went after maximum hands on building.
+Nay somethin' I'd recommend, me bucko, but another point where I went after maximum hands on building.

 T' shock cord was tied around t' motor tube and run betwixt t' body and edge o' t' forward centerin' rin' via a notch in t' ring.
-Blimey!
-This was glued into t' aiframe and t' fins fitted and filleted one at a time.
-JB Weld be used on all parts that came in contact with t' motor tube so thar wouldn't be any heat problems.
-All other epoxy was Devcon 2-ton.
 Avast, me proud beauty!
-After t' fins were set, ya bilge rat, t' aft centerin' rin' was glued in and t' Slimline put in place.
+This be glued into t' aiframe and t' fins fitted and filleted one at a time.
+Avast!
+Begad!
+JB Weld was used on all parts that came in contact with t' motor tube so thar wouldn't be any heat problems.
+All other epoxy be Devcon 2-ton.
+Avast!
+Avast, me proud beauty!
+After t' fins were set, t' aft centerin' rin' be glued in and t' Slimline put in place.

 Finishing: